willmoffat/emacs-edit-chrome/README.md

 ### Prior work

-Inspired by the awesome [Edit with Emacs](https://chrome.google.com/webstore/detail/edit-with-emacs/ljobjlafonikaiipfkggjbhkghgicgoh).
+Inspired by the awesome [Edit with Emacs](https://chrome.google.com/webstore/detail/edit-with-emacs/ljobjlafonikaiipfkggjbhkghgicgoh)

+Differences:
-* No fancy options, no UI additions current page, just minimal implementation.
+* No fancy options, no UI is added to the current page.
+* Tiny code base.
-* Bubbles 'input' event, so can update mounted React components.
+* Bubbles the `input` event which is required to support React components.
 * No problems with dynamically added textareas.

 ### Known bugs